 The Fishing Trail

-This trail runs along the west/lower half of Irondequoit Creek, very close to water level making it great for fishing, but not so after heavy rains.
+This trail runs along the west/lower half of Irondequoit Creek, very close to the water level, which makes it great for fishing but not so after heavy rains.
 The creek widens in a place that feels very different from the east-side rapids.

-A sandy cliff that resembles Chimney Bluffs walls off one side, and the bend creates a perfect fishing hole.
+One side is lined with a sandy cliff resembling Chimney Bluffs, and the bend creates a perfect fishing hole.

 The big draw here is the class III whitewater.
 Irondequoit Creek displays tremendous power for such a small waterway by twisting, bouncing, and spraying around the limestone-mottled creek bed.
 The porous nature of the rock layers here is an amplifier as the water drums upon it, creating a thumping roar of water that fills the glen.
 It’s both relaxing and exhilarating simultaneously and well worth at least a quick stop.